As a Consultant

 In 2010, the facility was abruptly closed due to structural damage.
-I was invited by the Board to help them develop strategies to encourage the County to expedite building repairs, to reinvision the building’s function to prioritize veteran’s needs, to conduct outreach and build networks with multiple veterans organizations, and to gain community support.
+I was invited by the Board to help develop strategies to encourage the County to expedite building repairs, to reinvision the building’s function to prioritize veteran’s needs, to conduct outreach and build networks with multiple veterans organizations, and to gain community support.
 Subsequently, a temporary service center was established while repairs were made.
-The facility has reopened to serve veterans.
+The facility has since reopened to serve veterans.

 As an Employee

 (in chronological order)

 Family Spirals – Founder and Executive Director – https://familyspirals.org/

 Family Spirals is a complex capacity-building nonprofit dedicated to focusing on family dynamics holistically, requiring us to address family relationships and problems that other nonprofits and most researchers overlook.
 Initially, our work on interpersonal relationships is divided in four programmatic centers focusing on: siblings, adults and their parents, families with animals, and the impact of technology on family life.
 While we support psychotherapy, our work is interdisciplinary.
 In addition to creating and posting information online, we will be offering group-based programs and community-based activities to help individuals and families recognize and navigate the delicate terrain of family relationships.
 Eventually, we will develop as a global think tank, addressing the most critical local and global problems and their impact on families.